Updates from Peruzzi

 • Limited agility: Slow reaction to market changes hindered strategic decisions.

-The company needed a flexible, scalable, and automated solution to modernize pricing workflows and support faster, data-driven decision-making.
+The company needed a flexible, scalable, and automated solution to modernise pricing workflows and support faster data-driven decision-making.

 Solution